Ear protection – Good 7 ways to Protect our Ears

 6. **Vitamin B12**: Vitamin B12 is essential for the formation of red blood cells and the maintenance of nerve cells, including those in the inner ear.
 Deficiencies in vitamin B12 have been associated with hearing loss, so including sources such as meat, fish, eggs, and dairy products in the diet is important, particularly for vegetarians and vegans who may have limited dietary intake of B12.

 7. **Water**: Staying hydrated is important for overall health, including the health of the ears.
-Dehydration can affect the viscosity of the fluid in the inner ear, potentially impacting hearing function.
+Dehydration can affect the viscosity of the fluid in the inner hearing organ, potentially impacting hearing function.
 It’s essential to drink an adequate amount of water throughout the day to maintain proper hydration.

 While these nutrients and foods may support overall health and potentially contribute to ear health, it’s important to note that they are not a substitute for ear protection in noisy environments or proper medical care for hearing-related issues.
 If you have concerns about your hearing or ear health, consult with a healthcare professional for personalized advice and guidance.